zauberzeug/rosys/docs/examples/click-and-drive.md

 : Among others, the driver has an async method `drive_to` which lets the robot follow a straight line to a given target.

 Automator and automation controls
-: The automator starts the async method and allows pausing, resuming and stopping it, e.g. with the `AutomationControls` UI element.
+: The [Automator](../../reference/rosys/automation/#rosys.automation.Automator) starts the async method and allows pausing, resuming and stopping it, e.g. with the `AutomationControls` UI element.